johnsonj561/Search-and-Classification-With-Natural/readme.md

 [Install Node.js]

 After installing Node.js, confirm that installation was successful by opening the terminal checking the current version.
-New downloads will output version 8 or 9, depending on your install.
+Version 9 was just released in October.
 ```
 $ node -v
 v9.1.0